Gila River: Hydrology

 Many major dams in the Gila River system were built and operated by the U.S. Bureau of Reclamation, which also constructed most of the large dams throughout the Colorado River basin.
 Others, such as Coolidge Dam, are owned by local water supply agencies, irrigation districts, or Native American tribes.

 The Gila River and its main tributary, the Salt River, were both perennial streams carrying large volumes of water – the Gila was once navigable by large riverboats from its mouth to near Phoenix, and by smaller craft from Phoenix nearly to the Arizona-New Mexico border – until irrigation and municipal water diversions turned both into usually dry rivers which carry water only after local downpours create flooding.
 Below Phoenix to the Colorado River, the Gila is usually either a trickle or completely dry, as is also the lower Salt from Granite Reef Diversion Dam downstream to the Gila, but both rivers can carry large volumes of water following rainfall.

 The historic width of the Gila River varied from 150 to 1200 ft with a depth of 2 to 40 ft.
 Its natural discharge was roughly 1300000 acre feet per year, with a mean flow of about 1800 cuft/s at the mouth.
-The river's present discharge near the mouth is less than 180000 acre feet per year, with an average flow of just 247 cuft/s.
+The river's modern discharge near the mouth is less than 180000 acre feet per year, with an average flow of just 247 cuft/s.
 Overdraft from the Gila River system prompted the construction of the Central Arizona Project, which delivers some 1500000 acre feet annually from the Colorado River to supplement water supplies in the basin.

 The upper Gila River, including its entire length within New Mexico, is a free-flowing one.
 Recent efforts to allow for damming or otherwise diverting this stretch have met with stiff political resistance, having been named as one of the nation's most endangered rivers due to proposed dam projects such as Hooker Dam.
 During his time in office, former New Mexico Governor Bill Richardson had promised to block any such attempt during his term, and he had even considered pushing for a statutory prohibition against any such projects on the state's portion of the river.